Larkinabout/fvtt-custom-dnd5e/README.md

 ## Animations

 Screen animations can be triggered via the module API or socket events.
-Available animations include Splatter, Light Rays, Color Split and Wave.
+Available animations include Color Split, Fire, Light Rays, Splatter, and Wave.
 Animations can also be triggered automatically for events such as Massive Damage and Inspiration.

 <details>
     <summary>See Video</summary>